Discoloration Is Resolved With Prompt Planting & Watering

 - Cultural practices

-It is best to set aside smaller and misshapen pieces and use these for your gap fill-ins and oddly shaped areas in your yard.
-Doing this will save you a lot of time in the long run because you will not have to cut as many blocks to fit into these spaces.
+It is best to set aside smaller and misshapen pieces and use them for your yard’s gap fill-ins and oddly shaped areas.
+Doing this will save you time in the long run because you will not have to cut as many blocks to fit into these spaces.
 Cutting into the dense clayey soil, roots, and vegetation can be strenuous and time-consuming.
 So, having some smaller, misshapen blocks can be a plus, if not too excessive!
 If you believe that you received excessive grass in this condition, don’t hesitate to contact us on the delivery day by filling out our online concern submission form.

 Delivery Day Tips: